milvusrobotics/docs/source/3_4_4_make_real_map.rst

 	$ roslaunch mrp2_navigation gmapping_demo.launch

 Now, gmapping process is started and the robot is started to create a map and locating itself on it.
 You can start moving robot via joystick or what you prefer to control as a described in previous tutorial.
-For example If you want to control it via  rqt_robot_steering, open up new terminal tab and run ``rqt_robot_steering``:
+For example If you want to control it via ``rqt_robot_steering``, open up new terminal tab and run ``rqt_robot_steering``:

 ::